Snake vs ZZ Plant

 You can’t go wrong with either, but here’s how they stack up:

 • Snake Plant: Slightly more forgiving of neglect, especially if you sometimes forget to water.
+Also handles a wider range of light conditions, including direct sun.

 If you want a plant you can almost forget about, the ZZ Plant is the winner.
 If you want a plant with a bold, upright look, go for the Snake Plant.